froehners/twenty-nineteen/_drafts/intellectual-property-protection-recommendation.md

 ## Customer Research

-1. **Card Sorting.** I picked about 20 commonly protected works from the United States Patent and Trademark Office, various online services, included us.
-(Examples: photograph, process, book, invention, logo, song) and asked participants to sort the cards into groups and answer a short survey
+1. **Card Sorting.** I picked about 20 commonly protected works from the United States Patent and Trademark Office, various online services, included us, (e.g. photograph, process, book, invention, logo, song) and asked participants to sort the cards into groups and answer a short survey.
    1. **Phase 1: Open**
       * "Art" cards were overwhelmingly the easiest for folks.
 Second was business - sometimes called “branding”
-      * Seeing all the cards in groups helped solidify their classification (which reminds me of partitioning/the power of groups from the workshop)
+      * Seeing all the cards in groups helped solidify their classification _(which reminds me of partitioning/the power of groups from the workshop)_
    2. **Phase 2: Hybrid**
-      * Open results were tested with Hybrid card sorting
-      * I provided 3 categories.
+      * I provided 3 categories from the Open results.
 The first two categories were clear winners from the Open Card Sorting, the 3rd was experimental.
-      * Things that would require patents emerged as the hardest IP to categorize.
+      * Works that would require patents emerged as the hardest IP to categorize.
+(Low patent numbers  site analytics too)
 2. **Prototyping.** The team decided to use the questionnaire component of the existing design system.
 The variations are content-driven.
    1. **Version 1: Optimized**
       * Keep the 1-question flow, but reduce the number of options to broad categories and add descriptions.